mmuratarat/mmuratarat.github.io/_posts/2019-05-20-batch-creating-function.md

 comments: true
 ---

-This is a basic function to create batches from the data set.
+This is a basic function to create batches from a data set.

 {% highlight python %}
 import math